Driving Drug Competition To Lower Cost

 Capturing the biosimilar opportunity to lower costs

-The Importance of Interchangeability
+The importance of interchangeability

 Unlike most generics, biosimilars are not automatically designated as interchangeable upon FDA approval.
 If a patient is prescribed a branded drug that has a generic alternative, pharmacists can generally automatically substitute the lower-cost generic at the pharmacy counter.
 However, for biosimilars, the pharmacist would have to wait until the original biologic has a designated interchangeable biosimilar alternative in order to substitute the lower-cost alternative at the point of sale.

-How competition and an interchangeable biosimilar are changing the insulin market
+How competition and an interchangeable biosimilar are changing the

 The long-acting insulin pen injector Lantus was launched in 2010 with a high list price that more than doubled over 2010-2014, with limited rebates.
 In 2015, competition entered the market and subsequently Lantus’ price increased only modestly year-over-year and rebates substantially increased.